theshoeshiner/sas-utils/README.md

 //Or For SAS7BDAT use
 LibraryBdat library = ParserBdat.parseLibrary(file);

-//iterate data sets
-for(Dataset dataset : library.getDatasets()) {
+//iterate data sets (sas7bdat will only ever have 1) for(Dataset dataset : library.getDatasets()) {

-  //iterate variables if necessary.. dataset.getVariables();
+  //iterate variables if necessary... dataset.getVariables();

   //stream observations by passing the file reference...